Drag Force in the Vacuum of Confining Gauge Theories: Introduction

 The AdS/CFT correspondence \cite{Aharony:1999ti,Witten:1998qj} establishes a connection between the non-perturbative regime of a gauge theory and a gravity theory at weak coupling.
 The holographic picture of confinement was established by the dependence of the interaction potential of a static quark--anti-quark pair ($q\bar{q}$) with the separation distance between them.
 The associated gauge theory will be confining if the potential is linear for large separation.
 In the paper by Kinar \emph{et. al.} \cite{Kinar:1998vq} was established a direct mathematical criterion to determine whether the gauge theory is confining or not by finding a sufficient condition for the $q\bar{q}$ potential to be linear at large separations.
 In this sense, the physical picture of confinement is clear for the static $q\bar{q}$ pair system.

 In order to complete the physical picture of confinement we analyse the case of a single quark that is initially moving \emph{freely} (i.e. not bounded) in the vacuum of the gauge theory.
 To do so, we extend the Gubser's proposal \cite{Gubser:2006bz} to the case of zero temperature by providing the dual picture of a free quark on the gauge theory vacuum by an open (trailing) string in the bulk with one endpoint attached on the quark location at the boundary and the other end moves untied.
 By analyzing such a dual string configuration, we find that for a large class of gauge theories with a holographic dual, there will be a drag force acting on the quark moving in the vacuum if the such theories are confining.
 Another analogy comes from electricity: conformal vacuum, where the lack of drag force is translated into no confinement, is similar to a \emph{electric conductor}, where carriers are free to move.
 On the other case, not conformal vacuum, where drag force implies confinement, is equivalent to a \emph{dielectric}, characterized by carriers that cannot move freely.
 In this simple analogy, confinement and electrical resistant are \emph{emergent properties} arising from the electrical (conformal) properties of the medium.
 The proposed holographic analysis discussed here provides this nice physical picture for the vacuum of gauge theories experienced by the isolated probe quark.
+Another possible backgrounds that have been considered in the literature are the finite temperature case \cite{Talavera:2006tj}, finite chemical potential \cite{Cheng:2014fza}, and the strong magnetic field \cite{Mamo:2016xco}.

 The presence of a drag force due to the vacuum looks like to be an effect associated with the averaged quantum interactions of the probe quark with the vacuum fluctuations.
 Effectively the quark motion is damped or equivalently the quark exerts some work on the medium so that its kinetic energy is transferred to the medium.
 On a phenomenological point of view, when an isolated quark is scattered in the vacuum with sufficiently high energy there will be formed a jet of hadrons centred in the initial direction of the moving quark.
 This is the jet formation phenomenon \cite{Ali:2010tw}.
 Our hypothesis is that this drag force due to the vacuum is directly related with the jet formation process.
 In the holographic picture, the long string attached to the quark feels a gravitational inertia (resistance) on the bulk breaking it down into many pieces, each with both ends attached to the boundary in a semi-classical transition, i.e., the free quark interacting with the gauge theory vacuum \emph{hadronizes}.
 Here we use the results for drag force on the vacuum to estimate the jet energy as a function of the initial quark energy.